 Chronic pain is no walk in the park.
 In fact, many women who live with it may not want to walk at all.
 It can make daily life and accomplishing the simplest things a struggle, causing both physical and emotional distress.
 Chronic pain is a condition that affects millions of people all over the world.
 Fortunately, although it can feel isolating, there are really others out there who understand.
+Additionally, there are things you can do to ease your pain that won’t produce an intoxicating effect.
 The right treatments can also make it easier to cope with, but, many people make common chronic pain mistakes that hurt them more in the long run.
 Of course, seek the advice of your health care provider before starting or stopping treatment.
 Take an inventory to see if you might be doing any of these eight.

 #1: Hiding Your Pain